Kev’s Review of the La Marzocco Linea Mini

 Check Price – Shop Coffee

 This, for me, is more akin to the LMLM than the usual suspects are that I see being mentioned as alternatives.
-At the end of the day, as with the Linea Mini, the Mini Vivaldi is a commercial machine, basically a compact one, and in my humble opinion, it has more in common with the LMLM than the majority of other alternatives.
+At the end of the day, as with the Linea Mini, the Mini Vivaldi is a commercial machine, actually a compact one, and in my humble opinion, it has more in common with the LMLM than a lot of other alternatives.

-It’s a lot cheaper, and there are obvious downsides to this – but if you’re someone who wants this sort of “non-faffy”, more commercial-esque espresso-making, and back to back shots & milk-steaming capability however on a smaller budget, you may well decide that the downsides are acceptable given the comparative affordability.
+It’s a lot cheaper, and there are obvious downsides to this – however if you’re someone who wants this type of “non-faffy”, more commercial-esque espresso-making, and back to back shots & milk-steaming capability but on a smaller budget, you may well decide that the downsides are acceptable given the comparative affordability.

-It has a 53mm group head, not the more standard 58mm, which makes it mildly more difficult when it comes to buying tampers, baskets & distribution tools etc., but that wouldn’t be a deal breaker for me, as I know there are 53mm accessories on the market.
+It has a 53mm group head, not the more basic 58mm, which makes it slightly more difficult when it comes to buying tampers, baskets & distribution tools etc., nevertheless that wouldn’t be a deal breaker for me, as I know there are 53mm accessories on the market.

 La spaziale vivaldi 2.